Snuggling, Possibly Troubling, Adult Animal Onesies

 But hey, it’s not just me

 The success of the onesie is a legend in its own bedtime.
-Last year Asda retail group sold 900,000 of the fluffsters in the run up to Christmas and even John Lewis reported ‘astonishing sales figures’ One Direction made it acceptable to go out in one and a quick search of the internet pulls up several Daily Mail articles documenting the trend.
-One recent feature screams that eight of us in the UK now have an adult romper suit in the wardrobe.
+Asda sell hundreds of thousands of the fluffsters in the run up to Christmas and even John Lewis reported ‘astonishing sales figures.’
+Popstars like One Direction made it acceptable to go out in one and a quick search of the internet pulls up several Daily Mail articles documenting the trend.
+One feature I read screamed that one in eight of us in the UK now have an adult romper suit in the wardrobe.
+Even the Prime Minister got in on the act Christmas.
+Could there be a fox or a badger in Number 10 right now?

 i have a very remarkable james bond style union jack onesie #askboris @therealjuicybug